-If the Decedent leaves a surviving spouse and only one child, or the lawful issue of one child, the estate goes one-half to the surviving spouse and one-half to the child or the issue of the child.
 If the Decedent leaves a surviving spouse and more than one child living, or a child and the lawful issue of one or more deceased children, the estate goes one-third to the surviving spouse and the remainder in equal shares to the children and the lawful issue of any deceased child by right of representation.
-If there is no surviving spouse then the assets would be divided equally between the children and the lawful issue of a deceased child.
-For example, Frank passes and is survived by his sons, Frank, Jr. and Dean.
-He is predeceased by his wife and another son, Sammy, who has two children, Joey and Peter.
-Frank’s estate would be inherited as follows: 1/3 to Frank, Jr.; 1/3 to Dean; and 1/6 to Joey; and 1/6 to Peter.
+Without a surviving spouse dividing assets among children and lawful issue of deceased children becomes necessary.
+For example, when Frank passes his sons, Frank, Jr. and Deans survive him.
+His wife and son, Sammy, who had two children -Joey and Peter- predecease him.
+Frank’s family inherits his estate with 1/3 going to Frank, Jr.; 1/3 to Dean; and 1/6 to Joey; and 1/6 to Peter.

+When you die without a Will or surviving family in Nevada, there can be significant consequences.
 The Nevada intestacy laws address numerous different scenarios including when a person is not survived by a spouse or children.
 There is also a process for the property to pass to the State of Nevada in certain situations if no family of the Decedent or a predeceased spouse can be located.

 Drizin Law is providing this information for educational purposes only.
 It should not be construed as legal advice or a legal opinion as to any specific facts or circumstances.
 This information is based on general principles of Nevada law at the time it was created and you should be aware laws frequently change.
 Moreover, the laws affecting you may differ depending on the circumstances.
 You should consult with a qualified attorney in your own state or jurisdiction concerning your particular situation.
 Review of this information does not create an attorney-client relationship.